-Doctors Tsai and Shaw at Austin Urology Institute are highly-rated Austin urologists who are prepared to help guide you through the evaluation and treatment of Peyronie’s Disease with their highly trained staff and state of the art treatment options.
+Dr. Shaw at Austin Urology Institute is a highly-rated Austin urologist who is prepared to help guide you through the evaluation and treatment of Peyronie’s Disease, along with a highly trained staff and state-of-the-art treatment options.
 Beware of “miracle treatments” and “cure” claims regarding Peyronie’s as they often do not provide consistent results.
 Although PD can be a sensitive subject, there is no reason to feel embarrassed as many men have it.
 If you are bothered with Peyronie’s Disease symptoms, it is important to seek help from a Urologist.

 Virtual Visits Available